 In Celebration of the 38th Voyage

 The Charles W. Morgan is the last of an American whaling fleet that numbered more than 2,700 vessels.
 Built and launched in 1841, the Morgan is now America’s oldest commercial ship still afloat – only the USS Constitution is older.
-This summer the ship is sailing on an historic 38th Voyage to ports in New England.
+The ship sailed on her historic 38th Voyage during the summer of 2014.

 The Charles W. Morgan — John F. Leavitt’s comprehensive history brings the whaleship to life, and includes crew lists; a summary of voyages and logbooks; historic photographs of the ship, her captains, and their wives (five sailed with their husbands, two as expert navigators); the author’s own detail sketches; a sail plan; a glossary; and an index.
 Order online.

 Whale Hunt – In this narrative Nelson Cole Haley, a harpooner on the Morgan during her third voyage from 1849-1853, provides a feel for what life was like on a whaleship.
 “This classic true story of a voyage on the Charles W. Morgan is both a wonderful read and an excellent source of information about American whaling in the 19th century,” said Nathaniel Philbrick, author of In the Heart of the Sea.
 Order online.

 New and Noteworthy Books

 Wondering what to read next?
 Here are a few recommendations: